 DEFINITION 7 (SELECT-IMPL).
-Given two selector expressions $s_1$ and $s_2$ and a graph G, for all instances I of G: $SEL(s_1, G, I)$ is a subset of $SEL(s_2, G, I)$ .
+Given two selector expressions $s_1$ and $s_2$ and a graph G, for all instances I of G: SEL(s1, G, I) is a subset of SEL(s2, G, I).

-Predicate-dispatch-based aspect languages such as Socrates [20] use selector implication as a primitive to generalize inheritance.
+Predicate-dispatch-based aspect languages such as Socrates [18] use selector implication as a primitive to generalize inheritance.
 Selector implication is also useful in other applications.
 For example, a security policy might state that a set of nodes accessible by one role (e.g., worker) must always be a subset of the set of nodes accessible by another role (e.g., manager).

-Table 3 shows the complexity results for !Select-Impl- hence in this table all NP-complete results are co-NP-complete results for Select-Impl.
+The following are the complexities for the Select-Impl problems.